youmahmy/security-automation-portfolio/Kubernetes Security/Falco Auto-Quarantine Project/README.md

 This caused the custom rule to never trigger.

 #### Corrected YAML
 The correct selector was `k8s.pod.name contains "juice-shop" .....` as opposed to the initial selector `container.name = "youcefs-juice-shop" ......`.
-I re-transfered the updated YAML and applied it:
+I re-transferred the updated YAML and applied it:

 ![Fixed Falco Rule](assets/07-new-falco-rule.png)